How we use your personal information

 We collect information in a variety of ways.

-You can give us personal data by filling in forms provided by us, for example at tenancy sign-up, by registering to use our customer portal, subscribing to take part in research on our website or other social media functions on our website, promotion or survey or by corresponding with us (by phone, email or by joining as a customer).
+You can give us personal data by filling in forms provided by us, for example at tenancy sign-up, by registering to use our customer portal, by subscribing to take part in research on our website or other social media functions on our website, promotion or survey or by corresponding with us (by phone, email or by joining as a customer).

 We also collect information through our ongoing contact and correspondence with you, and with other support agencies which relate to you, and from people associated with you such as family, friends and neighbours.